Where to buy: Amazon

 If we add those 3 individual scores out of 10 together, we get an overall score of 17 out of 30.

-That’s not a great score, although the worst that I’ve given to a bar as well.
+That’s not a great score, but not the worst that I’ve given to a bar as well.

 The Raw Rev Glo bar is pretty average in all categories, nothing particularly stands out about it.
-If you’re just looking for a vegan bar, there are better options.
+If you’re just looking for a vegan bar, there are better vegan protein bars for you.